 I followed my teammates and stuck close to them with my pre-set hunter.
 Though we had headsets, we managed to converse with each other through actions.
 We kept scooping up these scents that helped us track our prey.
 There were also scout flies around that pointed towards our main objective.
 We found some smaller monsters before our main bounty that we practiced our attacks on.
-I learned how to dodge out of the way from a charging beast; a helpful technique to learn early.
+I learned how to dodge out of the way from a charging beast; a helpful technique to obtain early.
 I also found out that my hunter had a giant rail gun with different types of ammo.
 I unloaded my regular bullets on the small monsters; combined with the might of my pals, they all fell pretty quickly.
 The main prey, however, proved quite difficult.
 My bullets barely did any damage to its tough skin, so I switched to armor piercing rounds to make some headway.
 He fell after an intense battle full of dodging, combining attacks with my friends, and waiting impatiently for my bullets to replenish, and we all collected our bounty as the demo ended.

 I hope you get that sick sword early on